joshi365/Mujic-App-/README.md

-Use npm i to install node modules on client and server
+Use npm i to install node modules on both client and server

 https://murmuring-earth-87167.herokuapp.com link for the website